rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  oligarchs and autocrats, is the challenge we face.

-!!! quote "I care not who controls a nation’s political affairs, so long as I control her currency"
+> *"I care not who controls a nation’s political affairs, so long as I control her currency"*
+>
-    *– Mayer Amschel Rothschild*
+> -- Mayer Amschel Rothschild